 - Private markets are more efficient and liquid than ever before.
 The rise of crossover investors and growth equity firms has made capital readily available.

 - The average IPO price increase on the first day of trading has grown meaningfully over the last few decades.
 In the 2000s, the average IPO would trade up 20% on the first day, compared to 37% in 2019.
-For the highest-growth cohort of technology companies going public in 2019, that figure is almost 50%.3 Issuers may view a high surge in price on day one as a missed opportunity to have sold shares higher and raised more capital in the IPO.
+For the highest-growth cohort of technology companies going public in 2019 and 2020, that figure is about 50%.3 Issuers may view a high surge in price on day one as a missed opportunity to have sold shares higher and raised more capital in the IPO.

 The direct listing brings liquidity back.
-Both Spotify and Slack had vastly bigger free floats compared to IPOs constrained by lock-ups.
+All four direct listings to date have had vastly bigger free floats compared to IPOs constrained by lock-ups.
 The abundance of liquidity allowed public shareholders to build larger positions much more quickly.
-The two direct listings have not experienced the liquidity-constrained price dynamics that similar IPOs have.
+The four direct listings have not experienced the liquidity-constrained price dynamics that similar IPOs have.
 A company that chooses a direct listing should be comfortable ceding control on liquidity and pricing to the marketplace.

-Stewart: Right now, there’s a sample size of two for direct listings.
-The next one will be different by definition, with a different company, story, financial profile and shareholders.
+Stewart: Right now, there’s a sample size of four for direct listings.
+The next one will be different by definition, with a different story, market cap, financial profile and shareholders.
 There will be more that follow and the direct listing product will continue to evolve.
 We’ll see all manner of companies considering the direct listing, not just large-cap or consumer-branded private companies.

-We could see companies raising capital privately ahead of a direct listing, like Spotify and Slack, which each had a fundraising round less than a year before listing, allowing them to be impartial to an IPO or direct listing.
+We could see companies raising capital privately ahead of a direct listing, like Spotify, Slack and Asana, which each had a fundraising round less than a year before listing, allowing them to be impartial to an IPO or direct listing.
 We could see public investors becoming more active in buying shares of a private company ahead of its direct listing to establish positions earlier.

 A future challenge is that people are still trying to understand the behavior of both sellers and buyers in this process and the effects of unfettered liquidity on trading.
 Public investors have noticed how highly liquid the two direct listings have been.
 Therefore, they may be more patient in accumulating positions in the next one.
-Factors that have led to diminishing liquidity from the IPO, however, will persist.
-Direct listings will be the best way to bring liquidity and efficiency back into the process of going public.
+Palantir did include a lockup on approximately three quarters of their shares to allow for more liquidity than a traditional IPO and to manage the increase in free float better in the early days of trading.
+The factors that have led to diminishing liquidity from the IPO, however, will persist.
+Direct listings, with or without a partial lockup, will still be the best way to bring liquidity and efficiency back into the process of going public.